Seth-Lopez/CS.PSY-FinalProject/README.md

 Team members: Seth Lopez, Jake Bottenberg, Lily Villegas, Austin Ah Mau

 How to use our app:
-Open the Google Drive
-Run the APK file with your VR Headset connected.
+Open the Google Drive and Run the APK file with your VR Headset connected.
 We tested using an Oculus Quest 2

 Known bugs/issues:
 Currently, we have a collision box set on the dad and the score should increment upon the ball overlapping the collision box.